 Spring isn’t the only time that border collies lose a thick coat!
 The anatomical similarity between humans and dogs is fascinating, and puppy coats are just another example of this.

-When a human baby is born, it has a different skin anatomy than an adult.
+When a human baby is born, they have a different skin anatomy than an adult.
 They have an excess of a tissue known as brown adipose tissue that helps keep them warm.

-Border collie puppies are similar, though their extra insulation comes from a thick, fluffy, lovable coat.
-However, this coat will eventually shed around six months to a year old so that their adult coat can come in.
+Border collie puppies are similar, though their extra insulation comes in the form of a thick, fluffy, lovable coat.
+Around six months to a year old, however, this coat will eventually shed so that their adult coat can come in.

 Health Issues

-While the first two causes of shedding are natural, some causes aren’t.
+While the first two causes of shedding are natural, there are some causes that aren’t.

-Excessive shedding outside of shedding season or maturity can indicate an underlying health issue.
+Excessive shedding outside of shedding season or maturity can be an indication of an underlying health issue.

 Poor Diets

-Hair – whether in dogs or humans – can be a great indicator of health, especially regarding diet.
+Hair – whether in dogs or humans – can be a great indicator of health, especially in regard to diet.

-If humans are not eating right and lack vital vitamins and nutrients, their hair may appear dull and lackluster, breaking easily.
+Think, if a human is not eating right and is lacking vital vitamins and nutrients, their hair may appear dull and lack luster, breaking easily.

 Dogs are no different.
 If your border collie does not have a diet that fulfills all of their needs, you will find that they may begin to shed excessively, just like a person.

-If your collie’s diet is the culprit in their bad hair days, you may want to consider adding some hair-tastic foods.
+If you find that your collie’s diet is the culprit in their bad hair days, you may want to consider adding in some hair-tastic foods.

 Here are a few examples of puppy-friendly foods that will help your border collie have a strong, healthy coat: